Skip to content

 Econ 6630 – Applied Econometrics

-ELECTIVE COURSES: 3 CREDIT HOURS PER COURSE
+5 or 6 ELECTIVE COURSES: 3 CREDIT HOURS PER COURSE (15 to 18 Credits Total)

 Below is a list of elective courses that may be taken for the Economics Master's degree.
-For the current semester's offering, please go to General Catalog & Class Schedules web page.
+Substitutions may be approved, requests should be submitted to the Economics Graduate Student Coordinator.

-Econ 6050 - John Maynard Keynes
+Econ 6050 - Keynes' Economics

 Econ 6060 - History of Economic Doctrines